storesafe/cordova-sqlite-storage/README.md

 |-----------------------|----------------------|
 |[![Circle CI](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage.svg?style=svg)](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage)|[![Build Status](https://travis-ci.org/litehelpers/Cordova-sqlite-storage.svg?branch=master-rc)](https://travis-ci.org/litehelpers/Cordova-sqlite-storage)|

+## NOTICE: Changes to free support

+Effective November 3, 2015 free support will only be provided on Tuesdays from 12:00 to 16:00 GMT, according to the procedure described in the [support section](#Support) below.

+Commercial support is available by contacting: <info@litehelpers.net>

-## NOTICE: iCloud backup of SQLite database is NOT allowed
+## IMPORTANT: iCloud backup of SQLite database is NOT allowed

 As documented in the "**A User’s iCloud Storage Is Limited**" section of [iCloudFundamentals in Mac Developer Library iCloud Design Guide](https://developer.apple.com/library/mac/documentation/General/Conceptual/iCloudDesignGuide/Chapters/iCloudFundametals.html) (near the beginning):